What to Do When a Job Interview Goes Wrong

 Don’t stress, keep a positive attitude, and don’t lose your cool.
 If you are prone to stage fright, before you go to the interview take a few moments to breathe deeply and ground yourself.
 For example, do the 4-7-8 breathing technique: close your mouth and breathe in for 4 seconds; hold your breath for 7 seconds, then exhale slowly for 8 seconds; repeat this at least four times to regain your composure.

 Did you notice your interviewer mark one of your responses?
 Anyone can make a mess of an answer or put their foot in it.
-Control your breathing, regain focus, and rephrase your idea instead of acting as if nothing happened: a slip-up that you are able to claw back will be quickly forgotten.
+Control your breathing, regain focus, and rephrase your idea instead of acting as if nothing happened: a slip-up that you are able to come back from will be quickly forgotten.

 Does the person in front of you seem more preoccupied with their emails than what you’re saying?
 Don’t freeze up.
 Try to get their attention by saying, “Mr. X, I’d also like to add that… ” Energize your presentation and ask them direct, relevant questions about the position.